Vigneshwaran2605/DevRev_Project/README.md

 # Features of the Flight Ticket Booking(AEROBOOK):-

-1. Login Page -> Enter username and password for sigin and there is seperate login for admin
+1. Login Page -> Enter username and password for sigin and there is seperate login for admin.
-2. Signup Page -> Enter details for registeraccount
+2. Signup Page -> Enter details to register account.
 3. Logout -> Signout from the account.

 ## User Side